 You need permission to fell trees.
 It is an offence to fell without one unless there's an exemption.
 This section provides guidance on how to do this.

 Use this to apply for permission to fell trees.

 The mandate form is required if you are completing an application form on behalf of a land owner.

 Read factsheets explaining the Forestry and Land Management (Scotland) Act and associated legislation.

 Details of applications for felling permission are published here for comment.

-Rural Economy Secretary, Fergus Ewing, today announced the formation of …
+Rural Economy and Tourism Secretary, Fergus Ewing, has welcomed a …

 Scottish Government provides £7 million for timber transport projects